vmware-tanzu/tanzu-dev-portal/content/data/tanzu-gemfire/guides/get-started-tgf4vms-node-js/index.md

 ### Option 2: Delete the app and service using Apps Manager

-1. Navigate to the org and space that has your Tanzu GemFire service instance and click on the ***App*** tab.
+1. Navigate to the org and space that has your VMware GemFire service instance and click on the ***App*** tab.
 2. Click on the name of the app.
 3. Click on the ***Settings*** tab.
 4. Click on ***DELETE APP*** (at the bottom of the page), and confirm that you want to delete the app.